Rootstock Logo

 How to Add More High-Quality Protein to Your Diet

-Special diets and cleanses come and go, but one thing has remained the same when we look into actual diet trends: Protein.
+Special diets and cleanses come and go, but one thing shows up over and over in diet trends: Protein.

-Whether it's a diet with a foundation of high protein, or a lifestyle of choosing balanced healthy proteins, this one factor has not changed like fat, carbs and alternative sugars have over the years.
-And it won't.
-Why?
-Because our bodies need protein to function.
-Protein builds muscle, repairs tissues, grows hair and even repairs our cells.
+Protein builds muscle, repairs tissue, grows hair and even repairs our cells.
 DNA is made up of amino acids, which are the building blocks of proteins.
 Since we need it so much, we believe it should be of the highest quality.
 And it doesn't always have to be meat!

 Here’s What to Look For